Rangers are on duty during the following times:

 - If possible transport to the nearest veterinarian hospital which is open

-- Contact the Shire of Kalamunda for assistance during Ranger operational hours
+- Contact the City of Kalamunda for assistance during Ranger operational hours

-- Provide the Shire with the registration number of the animal if they have one, so contact can be made with the animals owners
+- Provide the City with the registration number of the animal if they have one, so contact can be made with the animals owners

 - Be careful, injured animals can be unpredictable when handled and may bite, scratch or attempt to escape, wrapping the animal in a blanket may help reduce the chance of being injured and offer some shelter to the injured animal.